Metrics Explorer

 To change the grouping of the time range in the graph, click Display in the upper right corner.
 You can choose whether to display the data grouped by day, week, or month.

 1. Click Filter in the upper right corner of the graph.
-You can configure a single filter or a combination of filters for teams, authors, and repositories.
+You can configure a single filter or a combination of filters.

 2. When you are done adding filters, click Apply at the bottom of the filter modal.